aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-md/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSX to MD in C# Online for Free" %}}

-The following example demonstrates how to convert XLSX to MD document format in C#.
+The following example demonstrates how to convert XLSX to MD in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSX file into MD format.
+Follow the easy steps to convert XLSX to MD.
 Upload your XLSX file, then simply save it as MD file.
 For both XLSX reading and MD writing you can use fully qualified filenames.
 The output MD content and formatting will be identical to the original XLSX document.

 {{% /blocks/products/pf/agp/text %}}